 Every studio and content creator is looking to identify the best new talent in today’s competitive market—a task easier said than done.
 For the past 25 years, NYICFF has generated and discovered a pool of thousands of diverse, international filmmakers and producers at all stages of professional development.

 The 2022 Industry Forum is a three-part series of exciting, vital virtual community conversations to celebrate, support, and expand the children’s media field toward a more inclusive future.
 NYICFF alumni filmmakers and partnering organizations will offer creative inspiration and practical takeaway for industry leaders, aspiring filmmakers and creatives, students, culture workers and educators.
 This NYICFF event is designed to both ensure and demonstrate the value of a diverse and culturally inclusive workforce from idea to audience.

-Missed the live events?
+Missed the the live events?
 Stream them now for free!

 Founder and CEO of Queer Kid Creative, co-host of Queer Kid Stuff, and host of Activist, You!

 CEO, Geena Davis Institute on Gender in Media and Chair of the Board of Directors for the Television Academy Foundation